 - Ask them to present work from a side gig or previous position to you

 - Prior to.
 CoderPad remote interview, give candidatesive a reasonable take-home project that has a business-relevant problem and have them share the solution

 - Have them critique another person’s work and assess their ability to be empathetic while still making useful observations and suggestions

 Set them up for success

 Tools are now an important part of the remote interviewing process.
-We love this virtual collaborative whiteboard for systems design and diagramming.
 For documenting and organizing ideas, we like this and this.
-For developer interviews, we’re a little (ok, very) biased, but we like this.
+For developers interviews, we’re a little (ok, very) biased, but we recommend CoderPad remote interviews.

 Whatever you’re using, know it’s completely uncool to spring it on a candidate for the first time in an interview.
-Instead of throwing them in the deep end, send them a link to practice in a sandbox environment ahead of time.
+During coder interviews, for example, send them a link to practice in a sandbox environment ahead of time.
 Let them do the installs and configuration on their own time so they’re comfortable with the tool.
 You want them to feel comfortable so they can show you what they can really do – versus trying to figure out the platform and address the problem you’ve asked them to solve in a 30-minute time slot.

 Embrace new hiring models